With Hover, you can write regular expressions to parse messages from USSD sessions and SMS responses. Our parsers allow you to:

 - Check your regex.
 We recommend RegexPlanet (note: case-insensitive should be ON).

 Here’s a fictional example of a Check Balance confirmation SMS and a regular expression with named-groups:

 5555SIMPLYDIAL5555 Imethibitishwa Salio lako ni Tsh5,555.00 tarehe 24/10/19, 09:10 PM.
 Kweli, Pesa ni M-Pesa!
 Lipia bidhaa mitandaoni kwa M-PESA MASTERCARD.

-If you choose a message type of “SMS” and specify an SMS sender, then the SDK will watch for any SMS message from that sender and attempt to use the regular expression to match the message.
+If you choose a message type of “SMS” and specify an SMS sender, then the SDK will watch for any SMS message from that sender for up to twelve hours after the transaction occurs (since SMS can sometimes be delayed) and attempt to use the regular expression to match the message.
 If it matches, then the SMS will be assumed to be related to the most recent pending transaction for the parser’s action.
 You can use this to match a mobile money confirmation from the operator, or you could use it to match a related SMS, for example an electricity token from the electricity provider after taking a Pay Bill action.
-This field is case-sensitive.
+The sender field is case-sensitive.

 This is an optional field that you can use to write a user friendly message when this parser matches.
 It will display to the end-user on the final confirmation screen.

 YOUR.PACKAGE.NAME.CONFIRMED_TRANSACTION to your Android Manifest.
 Make sure exported is false otherwise another app could spoof successful transactions: